M16 Multiple Gun Motor Carriage

 Range: 210 miles

 Built by the White Motor Company and introduced into service in 1943.
 Designed as an anti-aircraft weapon, it is armed with a quad .50 caliber machine-gun.
 The vehicle continued in American use until the Korean War and was used in other countries until the 1970s.
 The basic chassis is the M3 Half-track Personnel Carrier.

 Erected by United States Army.

 Location.
 39° 3.787′ N, 96° 46.919′ W. Marker is in Fort Riley, Kansas, in Geary County.
+Marker is on the vehicle static display area adjacent to the U.S. Cavalry Museum, at the east end of the Parade Field, and between Custer and Sheridan Avenues.
 Touch for map.
-Marker is on the vehicle static display area adjacent to the U.S. Cavalry Museum, at the east end of the Parade Field, and between Custer and Sheridan Avenues.
 Marker is at or near this postal address: 205 Henry Avenue, Fort Riley KS 66442, United States of America.
+Touch for directions.

 Also see . . .
 M16 Multiple Gun Motor Carriage.
 (Submitted on February 9, 2015, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Categories. • Man-Made Features • Roads & Vehicles • War, Korean • War, World II •